AdobeDocs/dynamic-media-classic.en/help/using/setup-basics.md

 Use the Adobe Dynamic Media Classic Setup page to enter your personal settings.
 If you are an administrator, set up your company settings.
 To open a Setup page, on the Global Navigation bar, select **[!UICONTROL Setup]**.

-The settings available to you on this page depend on your status as a user or administrator:
+The settings on this page depend on your user or administrator role:

-* Users can only access **[!UICONTROL Personal Setup]** and the accounts of companies of which they are a member; they cannot perform any administrative tasks.
+* Users can access **[!UICONTROL Personal Setup]** and the accounts of companies of which they are members; they cannot perform any administrative tasks.
-* Administrators can access **[!UICONTROL Personal Setup]**, and view and administer their own company accounts.
-They can also perform all application setup functions, and all administration functions, including adding administrators and users.
+* Administrators can access **[!UICONTROL Personal Setup]** and view and administer their own company accounts.
+They can also perform all application setup functions and all administration functions, including adding administrators and users.

-Administrators can also set up Image Presets and Viewer presets in the **[!UICONTROL Setup]** page:
+Administrators can also set up Image Presets and Viewer presets on the **[!UICONTROL Setup]** page:

 * **Image Presets**: Image Presets are saved formats for displaying primary images at different sizes and formats.

-* **Viewer presets**: Viewer presets determine how you see your rich media when you see it in a viewer.
+* **Viewer presets**: Viewer presets determine how your rich media appears when viewed in a viewer.

 >[!MORELIKETHIS]
 >